Skip to main content

 ai.streamStreaming response metricsai.response.msToFirstChunk, ai.response.msToFinish, ai.response.avgCompletionTokensPerSecond

-const { result, traceId } = await trace(
+const { result, traceId } = await span(

 { name: 'user-request-handler' },